kolecki4/kolecki4.github.io/astrowebindex/dataarchives.md

 [SMOKA](https://smoka.nao.ac.jp/): Contains only raw data, and I am unaware of any Subaru-specific data reduction tools.

 ### Telescopio Nazionale Galileo (TNG)
 [TNG Archive](http://archives.ia2.inaf.it/tng/): Reduced products are interspersed with raw data with no explicit flag to tell the difference.
-For GIANO-B spectra, the reduced, 1D spectrum files have names which end in "ms1d".
+For example, in GIANO-B spectra, the reduced, 1D spectrum files have names which end in "ms1d".